camilleM-B/efrei-m2-prjt-aisg/README.md

 * this project use jdk 14
 * install the jar found in the jar files
 * launch the RestDistributor class
+* launch Tomcat
+* Go to this url: ""

 ##Self-evaluation